qmk/qmk_firmware/docs/faq_misc.md

 - Too large a .hex file is trouble; `make dfu` will erase the block, test the size (oops, wrong order!), which errors out, failing to flash the keyboard, leaving it in DFU mode.
-  - To this end, note that the maximum .hex file size on Planck is 7000h (28672 decimal)
+  - To this end, note that the maximum .hex file size on e.g. Planck is 7000h (28672 decimal)

 ```
 Linking: .build/planck_rev4_cbbrowne.elf                                                            [OK]